-Math Laboratory

-The Math Laboratory, located on the south end of the building nearest the library, offers self-paced, individualized, math modules (see "MAT 800 Series" starting on page 118).

-Robert Boland Theatre

-(FIRST FLOOR, ROOM K-110)

-The Robert Boland Theatre is one of the largest stage houses in western Massachusetts.
+- Robert Boland Theatre (First Flr., Rm.
+K-110) The Robert Boland Theatre is one of the largest stage houses in western Massachusetts.
 In addition to BCC and community theatre productions, the facility hosts numerous concerts, dance performances, and other special events each year.
-For more information, see "Theatre at BCC" on page 30/.

-Tutorial Center

-The Tutorial Center provides peer, professional and online tutoring; information on study skills; and drop-in Help Centers in such areas as Mathematics and Writing.
+For more information, see "Theatre at BCC" on page 28. - Math Laboratory (Second Flr., Rm.
+K-21A) The Math Laboratory, located on the south end of the building nearest the library, offers self-paced, individualized, math modules (see "MAT 800 Series" starting on page 97). - Tutorial Center (Second Flr., Rm.
+K-214) The Tutorial Center provides peer, professional and online tutoring; information on study skills; and drop-in Help Centers in such areas as Mathematics and Writing.
 This center is an important support service to students at BCC.
-For more information, see "Tutorial Services" on page 31.
+For more information, see "Tutorial Services" on page 28.

-MELVILLE HALL
+Melville Hall

-In addition to classrooms, laboratories and faculty offices, Melville Hall (see campus map on page 5) houses the following:
+In addition to classrooms, laboratories and faculty offices, Melville Hall (see map on page 6) houses the following:

-Language Laboratory

-(FIRST FLOOR, ROOM M-112)

-The Language Laboratory is an important resource for the BCC community.
+• Language Laboratory (First Flr., Rm.
+M-112) The Language Laboratory is an important resource for the BCC community.
 You can access the Internet, take advantage of computer assisted instruction, watch videos, films, and television, read magazines and books, sharpen listening and speaking skills, and consult with instructors and peers - in your language(s) of choice.
 The Language Lab is also a study lounge.
 You don't have to be a language student to take advantage of this quiet, comfortable, welcoming space.